-The EPA requires that all backflows be certified by a Cross-Connection Control Device Inspector (CCCDI) licensed plumbers one time per year.
-At Valley Fire Protection, our CCCDI licensed plumbers will test and certify backflow devices and submit all required reports to the appropriate municipality on your behalf.
+The EPA requires that all backflows be tested and certified, by an individual or company that is Backflow Certified, one time per year.
+At Valley Fire Protection / VFP Plumbing, our certified personnel will test and certify backflow devices and submit all required reports to the appropriate municipality on your behalf.

 - Inspection of cross-connection control device

 - Installation of reduced pressure zones (RPZs) and backflow prevention devices